-Interest Rate Risk
+Interest Rate Rick

 The market risk inherent in our financial instruments and our financial position represents the potential loss arising from adverse changes in interest rates.
-As of June 30, 2021 and December 31, 2020, we had cash of \$255.5 million and \$1.4 million, respectively, and restricted cash and cash equivalents of \$2.1 million, respectively, primarily consisting of interest-bearing deposit accounts for which the fair market value would be affected by changes in the general level of U.S. interest rates.
-However, an immediate 10% change in interest rates would not have a material effect on the fair market value of our cash and restricted cash and cash equivalents.
+As of June 30, 2021 and December 31, 2020, we had cash of \$25.5 million and \$13.4 million, respectively, and restricted cash and cash equivalents of \$2.1 million and \$2.1 million, respectively, primarily consisting of interest-bearing deposit accounts for which the fair market value would be affected by changes in the general level of U.S. interest rates.
+However, an immediate 10% change in interest rates would not have a material effect on the fair market value of our cash and cash equivalents.